Szymon-Czuszek/SAS-Data-Science/README.md

 - The INDEXW function is used to find the position of the word "Emirates" in the original string.
 The result is stored in variable 'c'.
 - The RUN statement marks the end of the DATA step.

-This SAS code snippet demonstrates how to use the INDEXC and INDEXW functions to find substrings within a string in SAS.
-In this example, the position of the character "A" and the word "Emirates" within the given string representing a country name is determined for further analysis or processing.

 ## SAS Data Generation Example: Generating Numeric Data with "numeric_data" Dataset

+This SAS code snippet demonstrates how to generate numeric data using a DO loop in SAS.
+In this example, variables x_value and y_value are assigned values from 1 to 10 iteratively, resulting in a dataset containing numeric data pairs for further analysis or processing.

 ### Explanation: